storesafe/cordova-sqlite-storage/README.md

 ## Status

+- XXX TODO RESTORE NOTE ABOUT USING RECENT Cordova CLI
 - The "standard" transaction API documented in [Standard asynchronous transactions section](#standard-asynchronous-transactions) (`db.transaction()` and `db.readTransaction` calls) are now deprecated in this plugin version and scheduled to be removed from the next major release ref: <https://github.com/litehelpers/Cordova-sqlite-storage/issues/720>.
 It is recommended to use `db.executeSql()` and `db.sqlBatch()` instead, as documented below.
 NOTE that the "standard", deprecated API calls will NOT be removed from other plugin versions such as `cordova-sqlite-ext` (permissive license terms) or `cordova-sqlite-evcore-extbuild-free` (GPL or commercial license terms).
 - This plugin is NOT supported by PhoneGap Developer App or PhoneGap Desktop App.
 - This plugin version uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-storage-dependencies` via npm.